saiprasanthg/TagFlowParser/Readme.md

 ---

+## Requirement details

+   Input file as well as the file containing tag mappings are plain text (ascii) files

+    The flow log file size can be up to 10 MB

+    The lookup file can have up to 10000 mappings

+    The tags can map to more than one port, protocol combinations.  for e.g. sv_P1 and sv_P2 in the sample above.

+    The matches should be case insensitive

 ## Error Handling
 - **Missing Files**: Raises `FileNotFoundError` if input files are not found.
 - **Invalid Data**: Logs warnings for invalid entries or fields.